ufs-community/ufs-mrweather-app/docs/UsersGuide/source/quickstart.rst

 Supported grids
 ---------------

-CIME has the flexibility to support numerous out-of-the box model resolutions.
+:term:`CIME` has the flexibility to support numerous out-of-the box model resolutions.
 To see the grids that are currently supported, use the following command

 .. code-block:: console